 [Application materials to come.]

 Participating UBC units have a variety of graduate funding models, as befits their disciplines.
-For all, funding is available through the DFP specialization to supplement faculty supervisors’ research grants for DFP trainee research assistantships, to be applied in the manner most suitable for their model.
+For all, funding is available through the DFP CREATE program to supplement faculty supervisors’ research grants for DFP trainee research assistantships, to be applied in the manner most suitable for their model.
 Please inquire to your prospective faculty supervisor about funding.